G-5

 Copyright: 10/1941

 From Hit Comics #16 - Enemy agents have blown up an American destroyer off Rio and G-5 decides he needs to investigate.
 His troubles start the minute he boards a plane.
-Click here to read the story.

-'Roses For The Ambassador'
+12 'Roses For The Ambassador' 'Roses For The Ambassador'

 Published by Quality Comics